 Therapy

-After executing my Hail Mary plan, I felt much more capable of facing the day.
+After getting out and working to change my mindset, I felt much more capable of facing the day.
 I took a shower to physically cleanse myself and set myself up for a clean, fresh restart.
 Usually, I would plan to do other self-care activities, but since I had already scheduled therapy for the day, I hopped onto my therapy call and began to process what had happened that morning.
 I talked about what I did well, what I could do better, and what steps I could take next to move forward.
-Having a therapist who knows my situation and has been walking through it with me for the past 3 1/2 years is invaluable.
+Having a therapist who knows my situation and has been walking through it with me for the past 4.5 years is invaluable.
 I cannot express enough how much I recommend getting a therapist if you do not have one.

 On days where I really need support and don’t already have therapy scheduled, I know my therapist is just a text message away and is willing to find a way to either pull our appt in, add another to the schedule or even find a time to text it out if needed.
 Knowing you have that type of resource and support is invaluable and one I highly recommend if you need support.